Skip to content

 • make detailed plans from ideas and rough sketches

-• use hand and power tools
+• create props using hand and power tools

-• repair existing props
+• repair and maintain existing props in the props store

 Working environment